homomorphist/am-osx-status/crates/osascript/README.md

 # osascript

+Wrapper around an `osascript` process.

 ## Features
+- Supports q`JavaScript` and `AppleScript`.
-- Asynchronous wrapper around an `osascript` process that allows for execution of multiple sequential commands without spawning additional instances
+- Usage of a `repl` for execution of multiple sequential commands without spawning additional instances.
+    - ⚠️ Less stable and can have memory growth issues.